JuanVillegas97/-/README.md

 - I still need ot implement the while, for, do-while, and also check the print function to print strings
 - In SymbolTables.pdf check the neural point number 6 to delete directory
 - In expression when a variables is declared check if the id exists
+- SUPER IMPORTANT CHECK IN ASSIGN WHY I CANT DO IT